 The new board may also alleviate the risks that patients with a family history of heart disease and lung disease face during radiation treatment.
 “Both my parents passed away from heart attacks.
 So, having that history of heart disease, my primary concern was the radiation affecting my heart,” said Kim Doran, a breast cancer patient from New Albany, Ohio.
 “It made me feel 100 per cent better to know that that’s the procedure I needed to have.”

 Bean bags have featured in the medical field for decades, and they currently play several vital roles.
-They are often used to position patients during surgery and are suitable for pregnant women to help alleviate stress on the body during the third trimester.
+They are often used to position patients during surgery and for post-surgical rehabilitation.
+They are suitable for pregnant women to help alleviate stress on the body during the third trimester.
 Also, bean bags are instrumental in a variety of physical therapy programs.
+Bean bags come in all shapes and sizes.
+Here you can see the world’s largest bean bag!